dannymcgee/vscode-ng-html/README.md

 This extension adds tokenization for Angular-specific syntax in HTML template files.

-The lack of this feature in VS Code (and lack of a good extension as far as I could find) drove me to WebStorm for a while, but I couldn't stomach the awkward JRE-based text rendering or the extremely limited customization options, so I decided to move back to VS Code and create this extension.
+The lack of this feature in VS Code (and lack of a good extension at the time) drove me to WebStorm for a while, but I couldn't stomach the awkward JRE-based text rendering or the extremely limited customization options, so I eventually moved back to VS Code and created this extension.
+(Update: [another extension](https://marketplace.visualstudio.com/items?itemName=ghaschel.vscode-angular-html) was published in the meantime, which may serve your needs if this one does not.)
 Issue reports and pull requests are welcome!

 ## Features
 * `*ngIf` and `*ngFor` attributes on an HTML element are marked as control keywords